bjamturley/MedSchoolAtlas/Embryology/Fertilization and Implantation.md

 ## 3. Secretory phase (luteal phase in ovarian cycle)
 1. Remnants of the **ovulated follicle (corpus luteum)**, secretes estrogen and progesterone
 2. Lots of progesterone inhibit FSH
-	1. ==FERTILIZATION DOES OCCUR:== Corpus luteum remains intact and continues to secrete progesterone.
+	1. ***FERTILIZATION DOES OCCUR:*** Corpus luteum remains intact and continues to secrete progesterone.
 Human chorionic gonadotrophin (hGC) from syncytiotrophoblasts maintains corpus luteum
-	2. ==FERTILIZATION DOES NOT OCCUR:== No hCG means corpus luteum degenerates, decreasing progesterone/estrogen, increasing FSH and mensus
+	2. ***FERTILIZATION DOES NOT OCCUR:*** No hCG means corpus luteum degenerates, decreasing progesterone/estrogen, increasing FSH and mensus
 ### How to prevent pregnancy (very important)
 #### Pre-ovulation
 **Levonorgestrel (Plan B)** is synthetic progestin.
 Progestin upregulates progesterone, which downregulates FSH, resulting in no follicular development (no recruitment).
 No follicular development which means no LH surge/no ovulation